krishnabrchand/generator-scaffolder/generators/app/templates/base/README.md

 ```
 To preview builded assets, for example.
 Used module `serve` under the hood.

-2. Pretify HTML after compilation
+2. Prettify HTML after compilation
 ```
 #Using npm
-npm run pretify:html
+npm run prettify:html

 #Using yarn
-yarn pretify:html
+yarn prettify:html
 ```
-Uses Prettier to pretify HTML files from `dist` folder
+Uses Prettier to prettify HTML files from `dist` folder.
+Can be used only after compilation process.

-**_Dont use `npm` and `yarn` in the same project - this can lead to unnexpected results_**
+**_Don't use `npm` and `yarn` in the same project - this can lead to unexpected results_**